-The FRC has published proposals for a revised UK Corporate Governance Code to reflect the changing business environment and help UK companies achieve the highest levels of governance.
-We have engaged with a wide range of stakeholders, and incorporated suggestions from the Government's Green Paper on Corporate Governance Reforms, to develop a Code which is shorter and sharper and fit for the future.
-The revised Code focuses on the importance of long-term success and sustainability, addresses issues of public trust in business, and aims to ensure the attractiveness of the UK capital market to global investors through the UK's exit from the EU and beyond.
+The FRC has received more than 260 responses to our proposals for a revised UK Corporate Governance Code to reflect the changing business environment and help UK companies achieve the highest levels of governance.
+We have engaged with a wide range of stakeholders, and incorporated suggestions from the Government's Green Paper on Corporate Governance Reforms.
+This has enabled us to develop a Code which is shorter and sharper and fit for the future.

+The revised Code will focus on the importance of long-term success and sustainability, addresses issues of public trust in business, and aims to ensure the attractiveness of the UK capital market to global investors through the UK's exit from the EU and beyond.
 It builds on the findings from the FRC's Corporate Culture and the Role of Boards Report published in 2016.

-The revised Code sets out that the boards of companies should:
+We propose that that the boards of companies should: